jrowellfx/lsseq/README.md

 ### Why use lsseq?

-Anyone who generates, or handles, frames of images for film and video needs `lsseq`.
+Anyone who generates or works with frames of images for film and video needs `lsseq`.
 If not already using `lsseq`, then all major post-production studios have some kind of version of this essential tool.
 However